RankOOD -- Class Ranking-based Out-of-Distribution Detection: Results

 \subsection{Logit Ordering Consistency Explains Improved OOD Detection under RankOOD}

-The left column of Fig.~\ref{fig:conditional_prob} compares the distributions of Maximum Softmax Probability (MSP) and RankOOD scores for CIFAR-10 (ID) and SVHN (OOD) samples under models trained with CE and RankOOD losses.
-Under CE training, MSP (\textbf{cf.} Fig.~\ref{fig:conditional_prob}(a)) achieves an FPR95 of 24.24 on SVHN, while RankOOD training reduces it by $37.12\%$ (\textbf{cf.} Fig.~\ref{fig:conditional_prob}(c)).
-The RankOOD loss explicitly enforces a consistent ranking structure among logits through ListMLE supervision.
+The left column of Fig.~\ref{fig:conditional_prob} compares the distributions of MSP and RankOOD-S for CIFAR-10 (ID) and SVHN (OOD) samples under models trained with CE and RankOOD-T losses.
+Under CE training, MSP (\textbf{cf.} Fig.~\ref{fig:conditional_prob}(a)) achieves an FPR95 of 24.24 on SVHN, while RankOOD reduces it by $37.12\%$ (\textbf{cf.} Fig.~\ref{fig:conditional_prob}(c)).
+The RankOOD-T loss explicitly enforces a consistent ranking structure among logits through ListMLE supervision.
 This encourages the logits to maintain smooth, monotonic decay rather than allowing a single confidence spike.
 Consequently, even when an OOD input produces a high top-1 logit, its intermediate logits tend to deviate from the canonical decay pattern observed in ID data.
-This structural deviation reduces the overall softmax score, shifting OOD MSP scores away from $1$, resulting lower FPR95 for MSP under RankOOD loss.
-Moreover, the RankOOD score further decreases FPR95 to $12.23$ (Fig.~\ref{fig:conditional_prob}(e)).
-This occurs because the RankOOD score amplifies this effect by penalizing rank-order violations and deviations from class-specific logit thresholds.
+This structural deviation reduces the overall MSP score, shifting OOD MSP scores away from $1$ and reducing FPR95 for MSP under RankOOD-T. Moreover, the RankOOD-S further decreases FPR95 to $12.23$ (Fig.~\ref{fig:conditional_prob}(e)).
+This occurs because the RankOOD-S amplifies this effect by penalizing rank-order violations and deviations from class-specific logit thresholds.